16.03.2022 - 2 min

 Experts will typically reach for a tulip cognac glass, named for its shape.
 Narrower at the top than the bottom, the tulip glass serves to concentrate and circulate the spirit’s aromas, making them easier to appreciate.

-Cognac is also often served in a balloon glass, readily identifiable for its rounded shape.
-A balloon glass will still allow one to appreciate the cognac’s aromas.
-Pay attention though to limit its contact with one’s hands, as this will warm the cognac and heighten the sensation of alcohol.
+Cognac is also often served in a balloon glass, readily identifiable for its rounded shape or, in other shape of glass.
+A balloon glass will still allow one to appreciate the cognac’s aromas but, pay attention though to limit its contact with one’s hands, as this will warm the cognac and heighten the sensation of alcohol.
 The ideal serving temperature for cognac for tasting is 18-20°C.

 The eye